Ruby Rana

 Ruby Rana (born 1972) is a Nepalese model, actress and beauty pageant title holder.
-She was crowned as the first ever Miss Nepal in 1994.
+She was crowned the first ever Miss Nepal in 1994.
 She competed for the Miss Nepal title after winning the title of Miss Birgunj in 1994.
-She has also acted in couple of Nepalese films and was the judge of the first season of Mega Model, a modeling-based reality show.
+She has also acted in a couple of Nepalese films and was the judge of the first season of Mega Model, a modeling-based reality show.

 Biography

 She was born on 22 September 1972 in Kathmandu, Nepal.

 She was one of the judge of the first season of Mega Model, a Nepalese spin-off of America's Next Top Model.

 She acted in the 2014 Nepalese action movie—Hasiya, alongside Rajesh Hamal, Anoop Bikram Shahi and Hema Shrestha.
 She also played a supporting role in 2018 romantic movie—Intu Mintu Londonma.